remix-run/remix/docs/route/meta.md

 # `meta@v2`

-<docs-info>Meta is changing in v2, you can opt-in to the new API today, [see the meta v2 section][meta-v2] but you don't have to until you're ready.</docs-info>
+<docs-info>Meta is changing in v2, you can opt in to the new API today, [see the meta v2 section][meta-v2], but you don't have to until you're ready.</docs-info>

 You can enable the new meta API with a future flag in `remix.config.js`